 May 2020: Changes in relation to Coronavirus

-During the COVID-19 outbreak, additional measures to reduce risk need to be taken to further prevent the spread of the virus.
+During the COVID-19 outbreak, additional measures are being taken to further prevent the risk of spreading of the virus.
 This is especially important where face to face contact with adults, their families or other staff is required.
 Your line manager will give you information about how to keep yourself safe at this time.
-Click on the link for information from the UK Government: How to protect yourself and others – Coronavirus (COVID-19): what you need to do and Responding to COVID-19: the Ethical Framework for Adult Social Care (Department of Health and Social Care) and Care Act Easements: Guidance for Local Authorities (Department of Health and Social Care).
+Click on the link for information from the UK Government: How to protect yourself and others – Coronavirus (COVID-19): what you need to do and Responding to COVID-19: the Ethical Framework for Adult Social Care (Department of Health and Social Care).

 Risk taking is part of daily life and does bring benefits, including wellbeing (see Promoting Wellbeing).
 The evaluation and management of risk, therefore, is an essential part of the assessment process and is a necessary for identifying an adult’s level of need and eligibility for services (see Assessment).
 Not all risks can be eradicated, but they can be managed to prevent or reduce the impact of harm.

 Some risks are general and some specific, but in each case risk should be defined in relation to a specific situation, that is, what is the presenting risk and /or who or what is the risk.
 Undertaking a comprehensive risk assessment involves collating evidence based information, evaluating that information – balancing possible positives of a course of action against potential drawbacks – and using professional judgment to ascertain the potential for the occurrence of harm.